Go on to Part Five

 GG

-again opened for Alvin Lee and Company at the Winterland,
+again opened for Alvin Lee and Company at the Winterland, with the band Raw Soul

-with the band Raw Soul playing first, as a replacement for the scheduled
+playing first, as a replacement for the scheduled American Tears who backed

-Attendance was again poor, with the 5,400 seat
+out.
+Attendance was again poor, with the

-hall only about half full.
-Reviewing these
+5,400 seat hall only about half full.
+Reviewing these two appearances, The Argus

-two appearances, The Argus was generally kind to Giant but branded Derek
+was generally kind to Giant but branded Derek as “a poor imitation of Jethro

-as “a poor imitation of Jethro Tull’s Ian Anderson.”
+Tull’s Ian Anderson.”

 Feb.
 15 The

-Night At the Concert Hour series, also known as SNATCH.
-To prepare the audience, KMET preceded the
+city’s KMET radio, on that station’s weekly Saturday Night At the Concert Hour series, also known as SNATCH.
+Included was the KMET musical

 Feb.
 17 Chicago, Illinois Auditorium Theater